-How to Choose the Best Texting App for Small Business
+How to Choose the Best Business Texting App

-12 Things to Consider When Choosing The Best Texting App for Your Small Business
+12 Things to Consider When Choosing The Best Business Texting App for Your Business or Organization

 Just because an app gives you more options, doesn’t mean it’s better.
 It just means that it’s going to take you and your team longer to understand and use.